Sextant Framework 2.0

 Every score, every thesis, every published Sextant output must pass the Delbert Test.
 Before anything is published, it must survive being explained in plain language.
 If it requires jargon to be persuasive, the understanding is incomplete.
 Delbert doesn't care about your model.
 He wants to know if the company makes sense.

-D (Disruption) and S (Sleeping Giant) are permanently manual.
-They require qualitative judgment that no automated scanner can provide.
-Mg-T (Management Trust) is manual for the same reason.
+D (Disruption), S (Sleeping Giant), and Mg-T (Management Trust) all have scanner or platform defaults — but JD can override and lock any of them with a logged reason.
 These three dimensions are the human layer of the Sextant.
 They are also the dimensions most likely to catch a fatal flaw that quantitative screens miss entirely.

 Sextant 2.0 — Phase 3 Preview